handsontable/hyperformula/docs/guide/built-in-functions.md

 * Statistical
 * Text

-_Some categories such as compatibility, cube, database, and financial are yet to be supported._
+_Some categories such as compatibility, cube, and database are yet to be supported._

 ## Language packs